retypeapp/action-build/README.md

 Configuration of the project should be done in the projects [`retype.json`](https://retype.com/configuration/project) file.

+### `config`

+Specifies the path where `retype.json` file should be located or path to the specific configuration file.

 ### `license`

 Specifies the license key to be used with Retype.